In the comments left on kitchen organizing posts, one of the most frequent problems people share is dealing with counter clutter.

 2. Open, sort, and trash mail as soon as it comes in.

 Along this same vein, rather than setting your mail on the counter to be dealt with later, take 2 minutes to sort and deal with it as soon as it comes in.
 Have a place in your kitchen or office for things that need to be dealt with later, but don’t just leave them sitting in the middle of the counter.

 3. Clean up the counters at the end of every day.

-Chances are you will never be able to eliminate the clutter on your counters completely.
+Chances are you will never be able to completely eliminate the clutter on your counters.
 However, I’ve found it’s great for my sanity to find a home for everything at the end of each day so that I can wake up to clear, uncluttered counters every morning.
 Occasionally I’ll leave a project out that I’m working on, but I try not to leave something out just because I don’t know where to put it.
-Eventually you’re going to have to find a space for it, so decide to do that now rather than putting it off later.
+Eventually, you’ll have to find a space for it, so decide to do that now rather than putting it off later.
 Washing the dishes after each meal will help keep the counter from being cluttered.

 4. Use a bowl or basket for miscellaneous essentials.

 If there are small things you want to keep out, but you’re looking for a way to minimize the clutter, try a basket, bowl, or even a cookie jar on your counter to contain smaller items.

 What other tips do you have for minimizing kitchen counter clutter?
 What things are on your counter right now?